-102. This sub-sector covers the revenue-raising operations of supra-national authorities within a country.
-In practice, the only relevant supranational authority in the OECD area is that of the institutions of the European Union (EU).
-Tax revenues collected by member countries and paid to the EU are included in the Revenue Statistics at the supranational level of government.
-Income taxes and social security contributions collected by European Institutions and paid by European civil servants who are resident of EU member countries should not be included.
+99. This sub-sector covers the revenue-raising operations of supra-national authorities within a country.
+In practice, the only relevant supra-national authority in the OECD area is that of the institutions of the European Union (EU).
+As from 1998, supra-national authorities are no longer included in the Revenue Statistics, to achieve consistency with the SNA definition of general government which excludes them.
+For example, income taxes and social security contributions collected by European Institutions and paid by European civil servants who are resident of EU member countries should not be included.
+However the specific levies paid by the member states of the EU continue to be included in total tax revenues and they are shown under this heading.